linozen/exocortex/content/refs/python-for-everybody.md

 ...
 ```

-#### Escape Character {#escape-character}
+#### Escape Character

-Since there are a lot of special characters in regular expressions, what
+Since there are a lot of special characters in regular expressions, what if you
-if you want to match one of those in the "normal" way.
-You can do this
+want to match one of those in the "normal" way.
+You can do this by simply
-by simply prefixing that character with a `\`.
-So, in order to find the
-dollar sign, do:
+prefixing that character with a `\`.
+So, in order to find the dollar sign, do:

 ```python
 import re